-The Supreme Court, Appellate Division, held that police officer did not drive with reckless disregard for safety of others when he exceeded speed limit while responding to dispatch call concerning
+The Supreme Court, Appellate Division, held that police officer did not drive with reckless disregard for safety of others when he exceeded speed limit while responding to dispatch call concerning domestic dispute, and thus officer and city were not liable for personal injuries sustained by plaintiff when officer's car struck his vehicle.

-LIABILITY - NEW YORK Fleisher v.
+Fleisher v.
 City of New York